nymlab/vectis/README.md

 ### Interacting with the blockchain

 We are using [CosmJS](https://github.com/cosmos/cosmjs) to interact with the smart contracts and [Jest](https://jestjs.io/) as testing framework for client-side tests.

-### Deployment

-Deployment
-The deployment of the DAO on the host chain has the following steps:

-1. Upload all required contracts (in ./upload.ts) to host chain + remote chains - Host: Factory, Govec, Proxy, Ibc-host - Remote: Factory-remote, Proxy-remote, Ibc-remote
-2. Instantiate Govec contract (with admin having initial balance for proposing for DAO to deploy Factory)
-3. Instantiate dao-core contract (which will instantiate proposal(s) and vote contracts)
-   note: vote contracts also instantiates a new staking contract
-4. Admin propose and execute on DAO to deploy factory and ibc-host contracts
-5. Admin updates Govec staking address to the staking contract in step 3.
-6. Admin updates Govec minter address to the factory contract addr and ibc-host addr in step 4.
-7. Admin updates Govec contract DAO_ADDR as DAO
-8. Admin updates Govec contract admin as DAO (for future upgrades)

-   (Somehow DAO gets ICA on other chains?)

-9. Admin propose and execute on DAO to deploy factory-remote and Ibc-remote contracts with DAO ICA
-10. Create channels between Ibc-host<> Ibc-remote_1; Ibc-host <> Ibc-remote_2; with known connection ids?
-11. Admin propose and execute to add <connection-id, portid> to ibc-host for each channel in step 9
-12. Admin unstakes and burn its govec (exits system)